BigJayMuffinSkidsShit/OyVeyPlus/README.md

 TODO list:

-Rewrite most of the modules
+Rewrite most of the modules,
-add a basic ca
+add a basic ca,
-Fix rendering issues
+Fix rendering issues,
+add a working command system,
+add more commands,

 Discord invite if u have any questions about the client then ask them in here : https://discord.gg/5bpvnPafKd